cbess/text-sherlock/README.md

 # Text Sherlock (or Sherlock or TS)

-Provides an easy to install and use search engine for text but, mostly for source code.
+Provides a fast, easy to install and use search engine for text but, mostly for source code.
 [OpenGrok](https://github.com/OpenGrok/OpenGrok) requires to much time to install (though it may be worth it for some).
 Sherlock will give you a much easier setup, a text indexer, and a web app interface for searching.

 ## Basic Setup